Start a new holiday tradition by cutting down your own tree

 Here’s some tips for cutting your own tree:

 - Get a permit.
-Just $5, you can buy permits at REI and several other places around town.
+Just $5, you can buy permits at multiple places around town.

 - Only cut trees on National Forest lands.
 Make sure you have a map and don’t cut from private property or state lands.